SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

   - `:BCG` - A Biconjugate gradient method.
   - `:PCG` - A preconditioned conjugate gradient method.
 Only for symmetric linear systems.
   - `:TFQMR` - A TFQMR method.
+  - `:KLU` - A sparse factorization method.
+Requires that the user specifies a Jacobian.
+The Jacobian must be set as a sparse matrix in the `ODEProblem` type.

 Example: